 While there are many different oral appliances available, most fall into one of two general categories:

 A tongue retaining oral appliance holds the tongue in a forward position using a suction bulb.
 This serves to keep the back of the tongue from collapsing during sleep and obstructing the airway in the throat.

 Mandibular repositioning appliances also indirectly pull the tongue forward by repositioning and maintaining the lower jaw in a protruded position.
 This stimulates activity of the muscles in the tongue, making it more rigid.
-These devices also hold the lower jaw and other structures in a stable position to prevent the mouth from opening.
+A dental snoring device also holds the lower jaw and other structures in a stable position to prevent the mouth from opening.

 Other Oral Appliance Facts

 - Custom-made oral appliances are more effective than over-the-counter devices.
 The latter are not recommended as either a screening tool or a therapeutic option.

-- Dentists with training , such as those in our Country Dental offices, are familiar with the various available designs of snoring appliances and will work with you to find the one that fits your condition.
+- Dentists with training , such as those in our Country Dental offices, are familiar with the various available designs.
+We can suggest a dental snoring device that will work for you and fits your condition.
 A board certified sleep medicine physician must first provide a diagnosis and recommend the most effective treatment approach.
 A dental sleep medicine specialist may then provide treatment and follow-up.

 - The preliminary assessment segment of our oral appliance therapy is done with care and caution, and often may take several weeks to complete.
-It includes assessment and examination of the patient, evaluation of the findings to determine what oral appliance works best, then the final fitting and maximizing adaptation to mold for comfort and efficiency.
+It includes assessment and examination of the patient, evaluation of the findings to determine what oral appliance works best, then the final fitting and maximizing adaptation to mold the dental snoring device for comfort and efficiency.

 - After our first phase, we also extend ongoing care services.
 We check the effectiveness of the oral appliance in the short term, and over time – this is an essential step in treating snoring and OSA disorders.
-Follow-up care serves to assess the effectiveness of treatment as well as the comfort and condition of and your physical reaction to your oral appliance.
+Follow-up care serves to assess the effectiveness of the dental snoring device, as well as the comfort and condition and your physical reaction to your oral appliance.